MillionConcepts/quickseries/README.md

       rewrite of the input polynomial, but with slightly worse performance and precision.
-* At present, `quickseries()` only works on univariate functions that are locally continuous within `bounds`.
-It is also not guaranteed to work well, or at all, on all such functions within all intervals.
+* At present, `quickseries()` only works on univariate functions that are locally analytic within `bounds`, and generally only when such functions are also continuous and differentiable within `bounds`.
+It is also not guaranteed to work well, or at all, on all such functions.
 * `quickseries()` is also capable of auto-jitting the functions it generates with `numba`.
 Pass the `jit=True` argument. `numba` is an optional dependency; install it with your preferred package manager.